THE BEST FREE MUSIC FESTIVALS IN THE UK

 Notting Hill Carnival

 This is an annual event that was started as a celebration of the rich history of Caribbean culture in London.
-It takes place every year over the August Bank Holiday weekend, which is 26th – 28th August this year.
+It takes place every year over the August Bank Holiday weekend.

 In a world where we can stream music at the touch of a button, live music brings people together and offers an experience you can’t recreate with technology.
 The UK has one of the most vibrant music scenes in the world, with some really unique live music venues.
 It’s part of our culture as well as an important part of the economy, attracting fans from all over the world.